How Elements works and the roles of network participants

 Elements overcomes these problems through its use of Federated Block Signing and Confidential Transactions.

 Unlike the Bitcoin network, the process of block signing within Elements is not reliant on Dynamic Membership Multiparty Signatures (DMMS) and Proof of Work (PoW).
-Instead, Elements uses a Strong Federation of signatories, called Block Signers, who can sign and create blocks in a reliable and timely manner.
-This removes the transaction latency of the PoW mining process, which is subject to large block time variance due to its random poisson distrubution.
+Instead, Elements uses a Strong Federation of signatories, called Block Signers, who sign and create blocks in a reliable and timely manner.
+This removes the transaction latency of the PoW mining process, which is subject to large block time variance due to its random poisson distribution.
 The Federated Block Signing process achieves reliable block creation without introducing the need for third party trust.

-When Elements is being run as a sidechain, the Strong Federation will also contain members who enable the secure and controlled transfer of assets between a main chain and an Elements sidechain.
+When Elements is being run as a sidechain, the Strong Federation will also contain members who enable the secure and controlled transfer of assets between a main chain an Elements sidechain.
 Members who perform this role are called Watchmen.
 Next, we will look at the different roles played by members of the Strong Federation.

 Elements uses a consensus model proposed by Blockstream, called Strong Federations.
 A Strong Federation does not need Proof of Work and instead relies on the collective actions of a group of mutually-distrusting participants, called Functionaries.

-The two roles a Functionary can fulfill within a Strong Federation are…
+The roles a Functionary can fulfill within a Strong Federation are…

 Block Signers - required in either setup, Block Signers participate in creating blocks by adding their signature to count towards a threshold needed to validate proposed blocks, thereby defining the consensus history of transactions.

 These actions are split between two distinct roles in order to enhance security and limit the damage an attacker can cause.
 The Watchmen role is only required if Elements is running as a sidechain, the Block Signer role is required in either sidechain or standalone blockchain setups.